We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 Analytics tools help teams make sense of NPS data by identifying trends, patterns, and correlations.
 They enable segmentation, reporting, and visualization, making it easier to understand how customer sentiment evolves over time and what factors are influencing it.

-Platforms like Velaris, which is well-rated on G2, go beyond basic survey management by connecting feedback directly to execution.
-Velaris automates survey distribution based on lifecycle stages or customer actions, ensuring feedback is collected at the right moments without manual effort.
+Platforms like Velaris, which is well-rated on G2, are a step above basic survey management when it comes to connecting feedback directly to execution.
+Velaris is an AI customer success tool that can automate survey distribution based on lifecycle stages or customer actions, ensuring feedback is collected at the right moments without manual effort.

 It also enables intelligent segmentation, allowing surveys to be tailored to different customer groups for more relevant insights.
 Once responses are collected, Velaris uses AI to surface key themes and patterns, helping teams quickly understand what is driving customer sentiment.

 Most importantly, Velaris connects NPS feedback to workflows and actions.
-Whether it’s triggering follow-ups for Detractors, identifying expansion opportunities from Promoters, or feeding insights into broader Customer Success strategies, it ensures that feedback consistently leads to meaningful outcomes rather than sitting in reports.
+Think of, for example, automatic triggering of follow-ups for Detractors.
+Or identifying expansion opportunities from Promoters.
+The platform could also have use in feeding insights into broader Customer Success strategies.

-As your customer base grows, automation and integration become essential.
-They ensure feedback is collected at the right time, connected to the right data, and translated into consistent action without increasing manual effort.
+But conducting high-quality NPS surveys can become strenuous as your customer base grows.
+That’s when you need automation and integration to make the process scalable.
+You need feedback collected at the right time, connected to the right data, and translated into consistent action without wasting too much manpower on it.

 Platforms like Velaris, a highly rated software on G2, enable this by bringing together survey automation, AI-driven insights, and workflow execution.
 This allows Customer Success teams to move from collecting feedback to acting on it at scale.